Last Updated on May 27, 2023 by Robert Mejia

 The Blue Snowball has a switch that is absent in the Snowball Ice.

 The switch helps to change the polar patterns.
 Polar patterns describe how well a microphone can hear sounds coming from different directions.

-The Blue Snowball has three types of polar patterns: cardioid, omnidirectional, and cardioid with -10dB pad.
-The most common for recording is cardioid, of which the Snowball Ice supports.
+The Blue Snowball has three types of polar patterns: cardioid, omnidirectional, and cardioid with a -10dB pad.
+The most common for recording is cardioid, which the Snowball Ice supports.

 However, it is the least used mode.

 Blue Snowball is more versatile than Snowball Ice since it offers you several options to choose from, giving you a better recording experience.

 Even though you may not use all the modes, the flexibility to choose is an added advantage to a musician.

 You can find both mics at very affordable prices.
 However, it is Snowball Ice that has the lowest cost of the two.